Enable HTTP header modification for your Application Load Balancer - Elastic Load Balancing

 1. Expand Add response headers.

-2. Enable and provide values for all response headers you'd like to add.
+2. Enable the response headers to add and provide values for them.
 For more information, see Add response headers.

 8. ALB server response header